mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 and less robust.
 These more or less cancel the motion of the vehicle, ensuring a smooth ride under almost any conditions.
-A ring of lights on the rim of the tube allows illumination of the ground around the tube, with a more powerful directional light in the centre of the ring.
+A ring of lights on the rim of the tube allows illumination of the ground around the tube, with a more powerful directional light in the center of the ring.
 ```

 ```